Goguryeo: Religion

 Mural of Black Tortoise of the Four Symbols.

 A mural of a Chinese mythical animal, three-legged bird in a Goguryeo tomb.

 Goguryeo people worshipped ancestors and considered them to be supernatural.
 Jumong, the founder of Goguryeo, was worshipped and respected among the people.
 There was even a temple in Pyongyang dedicated to Jumong.
 At the annual Dongmaeng Festival, a religious rite was performed for Jumong, ancestors, and gods.

 Mythical beasts and animals were also considered to be sacred in Goguryeo.
 The Fenghuang and Loong were both worshipped, while the Sanzuwu, the three-legged crow that represented the sun, was considered the most powerful of the three.
 Paintings of mythical beasts exist in Goguryeo king tombs today.

 They also believed in the 'Sasin', which were 4 mythical animals.
 Chungryong or Chunryonga (blue dragon) guarded the east, baek-ho (white tiger) guarded the west, jujak (red phoenix (bird)) guarded the south, and hyunmu (black turtle, sometimes with snakes for a tail) guarded the north.

 Buddhism was first introduced to Goguryeo in 372.
 The government recognized and encouraged the teachings of Buddhism and many monasteries and shrines were created during Goguryeo's rule, making Goguryeo the first kingdom in the region to adopt Buddhism.
-However, Buddhism was much more popular in Silla and Baekje, which Goguryeo passed Buddhism to.
+However, Buddhism was much more popular in Silla and Paekche, which Goguryeo passed Buddhism to.

 Buddhism, a religion originating in what is now India, was transmitted to Korea via China in the late 4th century.
-The Samguk yusa records the following 3 monks among first to bring the Buddhist teaching, or Dharma, to Korea: Malananta (late 4th century) – an Indian Buddhist monk who brought Buddhism to Baekje in the southern Korean peninsula, Sundo – a Chinese monk who brought Buddhism to Goguryeo in northern Korea, and Ado monk who brought Buddhism to Silla in central Korea.
+The Samguk yusa records the following 3 monks among first to bring the Buddhist teaching, or Dharma, to Korea: Malananta (late 4th century) – an Indian Buddhist monk who brought Buddhism to Paekche in the southern Korean peninsula, Sundo – a Chinese monk who brought Buddhism to Goguryeo in northern Korea, and Ado monk who brought Buddhism to Silla in central Korea.

 Xian and Taoists seeking to become immortals were thought to aid in fortune telling and divination about the future.